-Parameters used to calculate the 2017 WQI were: Aluminum, Ammonia, Temperature, Cadmium, Copper, Lead, Arsenic, Hardness, pH (field), Chloride, Iron, Nitrite, Nitrate, Phosphorus, and Zinc.
-Results for the 2017 WQI calculations can be found in Figure 16.
+Parameters used to calculate the 2018 WQI were: Aluminum, Ammonia, Temperature, Cadmium, Copper, Lead, Arsenic, Hardness, pH (field), Chloride, Iron, Nitrite, Nitrate, Phosphorus, and Zinc.
+Results for the 2018 WQI calculations can be found in Figure 15.
 Water quality was good overall throughout the watershed.
-Surprisingly, NASH-B had a rating of 100.
-The poorest WQI results were from NASH-A, which had exceedances of Ammonia and Phosphorus, likely related to urban development in the area and possibly due to the nearby water treatment plant.
+Surprisingly, NASH-B (Marysville) had a rating of Excellent, as did NASH-J (Cross Creek).
+The poorest WQI results were from NASH-Q (Gorby Gulch), which had exceedances of Aluminum, pH, and Phosphorus.
+NASH-D (Penniac) was the second worse, possibly due to agriculture in the area and high sediment loads in this stream.

-Figure 16.
-2017 WQIs.
+Figure 15.
+2018 WQIs.
 Green = Excellent, Orange = Good, Yellow = Fair.

-Figure 17 compares the 2017 WQIs to the 1980-2005 baseline WQI (depending on data available for a particular site).
-WQIs have remained relatively the same (within 5-10 points), except at NASH-A where they have dropped by 27 points and NASH-N where they dropped by 17 points.
-WQIs at NASH-B have improved by 13 points over the baseline.
+Figure 16 compares the 2018 WQIs to the 1980-2005 baseline WQI (depending on data available for a particular site).
+WQIs have remained relatively the same (within 5-10 points), except at NASH-A where they have dropped by 11 points and NASH-Q where 2018 the WQI was 19 points below the baseline.

-Figure 17.
-Comparing 2017 WQIs (orange) to the 1980-2005 baseline
+Figure 16.
+Comparing 2018 WQIs (orange) to the 1980-2005 baseline